Saboten758/Retro-Pulse/README.md

 - Additional device info with all system features listed.
 - Automatic flashlight in the dark (only on devices with a light sensor).
 - Location data.
-- Simple music player with Nightwave Plaza radio.
+- Simple music player with Nightwave Plaza radio (uses API).
+- Uses OpenWeather API to fetch location based weather data.

 ## Installation